SValentin101/Qt-Client-Interface/README.md

 //

-The main source code can be located in the file of name: mainwindow.txt
+The main source code can be located in the file of name: mainwindow.cpp

 In the folder I have also included a csv file called "MOCK_DATA.csv" that contais 1000 clients with all their data for it's use through the program and visualization.
 That data was randomly generated using a realistic data generator that can be found here: https://mockaroo.com/.